 This bit is set when the output compare 2 register contents match those of the free-running counter; an output compare interrupt will be generated if OCIE is set.
-OCF2 is cleared by reading the TSR and then the output compare 2 low register (\$1F).
+OCF2 is cleared by reading the TSR and then reading or writing the output compare 2 low register (\$1F).